SrivarmaBattini/Auto-Aim-Laser-Turret/README.md

 ---

 ## How to Run the Project
-Refere run.txt file, where instructions mentioned clearly.
+Refer run.txt file, where instructions mentioned clearly.